Ranking every Liverpool striker since Fernando Torres signed for Chelsea

 The Spaniard joined Chelsea in 2011 after scoring 81 goals in 142 appearances for the Reds, and not many players have bettered that tally in the Premier League.

-Here are the 16 out-and-out strikers to have made their debut for Liverpool since Torres’ departure, ranked by how well they fared.
+Here are the 15 out-and-out strikers (so no wide forwards, like Sadio Mane and Mohamed Salah) to have made their debut (sorry, Taiwo Awoniyi) for Liverpool since Torres’ departure, ranked by how well they fared.

 Yesil joined the Reds from Bayer Leverkusen in 2012 and was regarded as one of the brightest young German prospects around at the time

 But his development was halted by a serious knee injury, and he only ever made two-first team appearances for Liverpool before being released in 2016.